clone206/dsd2dxd/README.md

       This is where the 8:1 decimation magic happens.
 It's an implementation of a symmetric 96-taps FIR lowpass filter optimized for DSD inputs.
-If you feed this converter with DSD64 you get a PCM stream at 352.8 kHz and floating point samples.
+If you feed this converter with DSD64 you get a PCM stream and double precision floating point samples.
 This module is independent and can be reused.

   (2) main.cpp (file contains the main function and handles I/O)